Aylesbury family completing walk of hope in memory of their late mother and wife

 Aylesbury family, Beth, Phil and Claire Andrews, are completing the Brain Tumour Research in memory of Nanette.

-Nanette Andrews was Beth and Claire's mother and Phil's wife she died in April last year after conducting two different types of cancer.
+Nanette Jones was Beth and Claire's mother and Phil's wife she died in April last year after conducting two different types of cancer.

 The family always looks to raise money for different research charities and this year has picked Brain Tumour Research.